mttcrn/polimi-CSE-notes/Advanced Operating Systems - Theory.md

 When we read from a device node, the kernel moves the data stream collected by the driver into the application memory space.
 When we write to a device, the kernel takes the application data stream and places it into the driver's buffer.

-Each driver is identified by two numbers: the **major** is used to identify the driver associated with the device, while the **minor** is used to identify multiple devices of the same type managed by a single driver.
+Each driver is identified by the **major** number.
+The **minor** is used to identify multiple devices of the same type managed by a single driver.

 - Initially, in Linux, devices (nodes) were created manually, but managing them was tricky.
 - `devfs` was created, a **Virtual File System** (VFS) managed by the kernel.
 It exposes information about devices and drivers, as well as the relationships and hierarchy among different components, to user space.
 It was an attempt to manage device nodes dynamically, however it lacked persistence between reboots and difficulties in changing permissions or ownership.